What is Spinal Fusion?

 The spine is comprised of a series of bones called vertebrae, and each vertebra is connected to the next with a strong connective tissue that serves as a cushion for the spine.

-When Is Fusion Needed?
+When Is Disc of Vertebrae Fusion Needed?

 Conditions such as a fractured or broken vertebra, spinal curves or slippage and some cervical disc herniations are possible reasons for spinal fusion.
 Although not all spinal fractures require surgery, some fractures, such as those associated with a spinal cord or nerve injury, will require fusion.
 Additionally, spinal deformities such as scoliosis are commonly treated with spinal fusion